OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 #Read of data

-#Read in the (a)biotic fectors and land cover data
+#Read in the (a)biotic fectors and land cover data, all these data are provided in the 'data'

 prec<- rast("bio_12.tif") #Precipitation